miker704/Strife/patch_V5_notes.md

     - Added private lock icon to subscribe to nitro pro modal on slides 2-4.
     - Added warn icon icon to subscribe to nitro pro modal.
     - Added warn icon icon to subscribe to nitro basic modal.
+    - Added cash app card option as payment method to payment slide in subscribe to nitro basic modal.